 If you Google Long Tail Cast On, you will find a lot of methods to estimate how long to make your tail.
 One of the most popular is to wrap your yarn around your needle 10 times (which simulates 10 stitches), then measure how long that yarn is and use it to estimate how much yarn you’ll need for your tail.

 But there’s a problem with this method.
-In this cast on, the tail yarn is not wrapping around your needle.
+When you do this cast on correctly, the tail yarn is not wrapping around your needle.
 It secures your working yarn, and travels beneath the stitch (and needle) to form the cast on edge.

 So… the length of the tail depends on the thickness of the yarn you are using, not the size of needle.